compose-spec/compose-spec/spec.md

 ### sysctls

-`sysctls` define kernel parameters to set in the container. `sysctls` can use either an array or a map.
+`sysctls` defines kernel parameters to set in the container. `sysctls` can use either an array or a map.

 ```yml
 sysctls: